astropy/astropy-v2.0-paper/README.md

 If you would like to be a co-author, please complete the form [here](https://docs.google.com/forms/d/1UOA7-fqWy5aeGtW54gNFHiMvs53ahOMrfJtFJiS0fyQ/).
 If the above does not apply to you but you feel that you should still be considered for co-authorship, please complete the form and your application will be reviewed.

-Authorship will be contributors to the paper in order of contribution followed by an alphabetical list of contributors to the astropy project.
+The coordination committee has determine that the author order will be 'The Astropy Collaboration' as the first author, followed by people who have contributed significantly to the paper, in order of contribution level (or alphabetically where contribution levels are similar), and all other authors will then be listed alphabetically.
+A note will be included to indicate the author list and how it was determined.
+Final decisions about author order will be made by Kelle Cruz (on behalf of the Astropy Coordination Committee) and Steve Crawford (on behalf of the Paper II coordination committee).